dtbuchholz/basin-wxm-fetch/README.md

 ## Background

 This project runs a simple analysis on [WeatherXM](https://weatherxm.com/) data that's pushed to Tableland [Basin](https://github.com/tablelandnetwork/basin-cli) (replicated to Filecoin).
-It fetches the data remotely and queries it with [polars](https://www.pola.rs/).
+It fetches remote data and queries it with [DuckDB](https://duckdb.org).

 ### Data

-The script fetches data from the WeatherXM's `xm_data` Basin namespace (created by `0xfc7C55c4A9e30A4e23f0e48bd5C1e4a865dA06C5`) on a cron schedule.
+The script fetches data from the WeatherXM's `xm_data` Basin namespace (created by `0xfc7C55c4A9e30A4e23f0e48bd5C1e4a865dA06C5`) on a cron schedule with GitHub Actions.
 For every run, it will query data and write the results to:

 - [Data](./Data.md): Summary metrics for the run, including averages across all columns.
 - [History](./history.csv): A CSV file containing the full history of all runs, along with the run date and time.